 This type of exam involves evaluation of the candidate during simulations of situations they will encounter as part of the job routine's requirements.
-These scenarios are also known as assessment centres or assessment days.
-The situations are suited to each profession or job opening, including management tasks of all kinds and commercial negotiations, and enable the examiner to observe the candidate's behaviour and reflexes throughout each situation.
+These scenarios are also known as assessment centers or assessment days.
+The situations are suited to each profession or job opening, including management tasks of all kinds and commercial negotiations, and enable the examiner to observe the candidate's behavior and reflexes throughout each situation.
 These exercises can take different either individually or in collective forms.

 Situational Judgment Tests

-Situational judgment tests aim to assess your judgment, character and skills in different professional situations, such as conflict management, customer service and ethical issues.
+Situational judgment tests aim to assess your judgment, character, and skills in different professional situations, such as conflict management, customer service and ethical issues.
 It can be presented in different forms.